HumanSignal/label-studio-converter/README.md

 ```

 Replace `one/images/<your_image>.jpg` with the path to one of your images.
 The image should display **in the new tab of the browser**.
-If you can't open an image, the Local Storage configuration is incorrect: most likely you made a mistake in your `Path` in Local Storage settings or in `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT`.
+If you can't open an image, the Local Storage configuration is incorrect.
+The most likely reason is that you made a mistake when specifying your `Path` in Local Storage settings or in `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT`.

 **Note:** The URL path from `?d=` should be relative to `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/yolo/datasets`,
 it means that the real path will be `/yolo/datasets/one/images/<your_image>.jpg` and this image should exist on your hard drive.